craig-harvey/councilBusInfo/README.md

 - Have a selection process so people can add their own stops, and have it persistent on their device
 - Add tests
 - auto deploy (via github)

-## Translink URL

-The URL for the bus stop near my place is https://jp.translink.com.au/api/stop/timetable/001924

-Stop IDs can be found by searching here: https://jp.translink.com.au/plan-your-journey/stops